ThatGuyNameZack/Ahud7/README.md

 # Ahud7
 > A combination of Ahud and 7HUD
-> this hud is still on development, which means they are still broken stuff in the hud
+> this hud is still on development, which means there are still broken stuff in the hud
 > example some console commands can break the hud like "hud_reloadshceme" it will break the scoreboard (haven't find the fix yet)

 > if you try to remove the huds custom crosshair go to Ahud7/scripts/hudlayout when you go through there edit it with notepad (notepad++ is more recommended)